 TIPS FOR BAKING THESE BARS

 - To make sure the center of these bars set enough to slice, be sure to bake them until the edges caramelize and turn golden.
-Then cool them completely to room temperature for a few hours before cutting.
+Then cool them completely to room temperature then chill them in the refrigerator for a few hours before cutting.

 - When you are ready to remove the bars from the pan and cut them, run a knife around the edges and gently turn out the bars.
 They should be firm enough to handle but the crust can crumble a bit.

 - Cut into squares with a serrated knife.

 You can also make these bars a day ahead.
 Just cover the pan of cooled bars in foil and leave them on the counter.

 The sliced bars can be stored at room temperature for up to 5 days.
 Store them with parchment between the layers or individually wrapped in plastic wrap (easy for grab-and-go treats!).

 The bars can also be frozen for up to a month, either individually wrapped in plastic, or with parchment between the layers.
 Place the bars inside a freezer bag with as much air pressed out as possible.